 Year-end is a key time for financial and tax planning with stock comp and company shares.
-Multi-year planning is especially valuable with equity compensation, as you can control the timing of stock sales and option exercises, and you know when restricted stock or RSUs will vest.
 This article presents actionable ideas to consider.
-They include looking at the income thresholds that may trigger higher tax rates for option exercises or sales of vested stock.
+They include multi-year planning with equity compensation that considers income thresholds which may trigger higher tax rates for option exercises or sales of vested stock.

 NEW!
 Tick tock.
 Time is running out for year-end financial and tax planning.
 This article presents year-end insights from three leading financial and tax advisors with expertise in planning for stock compensation.

 Podcast included!
 When you think about year-end financial and tax planning, don't forget to review shares acquired through an employee stock purchase plan.
 This article outlines issues and strategies to contemplate.